+Within the walls of the best libraries lie entire worlds at hand's reach.
 For both casual readers and story devourers, having a fresh dose of literature to enjoy while on a trip is not just pleasant, but can enhance the experience.
 A new and exciting destination can make the story that much better.

 These treasures should no longer be forgotten, but perhaps become the primary reason to travel to some of the great cities of the world.

 Boston Public Library

 Located in Copley Square, the BPL hails as America’s first free, large municipal library.
 When it first opened in 1848, there were 16,000 volumes housed within its walls; today, the library has expanded exponentially with 23 million catalogued items, which include founding father John Adams’ private collection, first edition folios from William Shakespeare, and dozens upon dozens of priceless works of art.

 Serving as both a museum and a library, it is easy to get lost in the amount of history amassed over the years.
 However, the central courtyard is a unique feature not to be skipped over.
 A frequent hosting ground for weddings, it is the perfect place to while the day away, enjoying a new book, sipping on some coffee and people watch.

 Biblioteca Nacional de la República Argentina

 The grounds to this unique library hold a very special place in Argentine history.
 Prior to the construction of this biblioteca (which took 30 years!), this was the location of the Unzué Palace, the former home to President Juan Perón and his beloved wife, Eva.

 Imagine transporting yourself back in time 2000 years.
 You find yourself inside one of the world’s lost treasures, halls and rooms filled to the brim with some of the day’s foremost works and manuscripts.
 The Library of Alexandria, the biggest and best library of the ancient world, is also one of the oldest mysterious; no one is quite sure when or how this place was lost to time.

 While gazing at the picturesque Mediterranean, you can also experience a planetarium, wander through multiple research halls, and make your way through an impressive two dozen art galleries, museums, and exhibits.
 It’s hard to decide who was luckier, you or the ancient Egyptians!

 The Royal Library of Denmark

 As the largest library in Scandinavia, the Royal Library has stockpiled an extraordinary 33.3 million pieces.
 If the sheer size hasn’t overwhelmed you, consider taking in a jazz performance, listen to world renowned lecturers from around the world in the Queen’s Hall, or admire Danish painter Per Kirkeby’s 210meter ceiling mural in the lobby.

 But for a truly special treat, enjoy your newly borrow novel up to the roof terrace.
 The panoramic views of the harbor will create a magnificent background to your literary indulgence.